PhD (Professional)

 Students will be allocated an academic supervisor as soon as they commence the programme and will meet with them on a regular basis.
 This person will have a key role in providing individual support throughout the programme.
 Face-to-face supervision takes place at study schools, and support is offered through electronic means or by telephone in between.

-Applicants are encouraged to review the research profiles of academic staff in the School of Education and where possible, align their research topics with our existing expertise.
+Applicants are encouraged to review the research profiles of academic staff in the School of Education and Communication and where possible, align their research topics with our existing expertise.
 Alongside the Lincolnshire Learning Lab, we have a wide range of research areas within the School which include:

 • Educational leadership and management